krisapplegate/kiro-simple-tracker/README.md

 4. Verify you're logged in (token in localStorage)
 5. Try clicking the map or the floating + button
 6. Check network tab for failed API requests

+### Object Actions Not Working
+1. **Can't see delete button**: Only admins and object creators can delete objects
+2. **Edit button not working**: Edit modal should open - check browser console for errors
+3. **Map tooltip actions**: Click Edit/Delete buttons in map popups for quick actions
+4. **ObjectDrawer not visible**: Check z-index issues - drawer should appear on right side

 ### Database Issues
 - **Connection errors**: Check if database container is running